grazij/sensible-side-buttons/README.md

 Extensive information on this tweak can be found here: http://sensible-side-buttons.archagon.net

+## Accessibility permission

+SensibleSideButtons needs Accessibility permission to synthesize swipe gestures. macOS prompts for it the first time you enable the app.
+If no prompt appears, add it manually:

+1. Open System Settings (or System Preferences)
+1. Go to Privacy & Security > Accessibility
+1. Add SensibleSideButtons and turn it on

 ## Launch at login

 To ensure SensibleSideButtons opens whenever you start your computer: